 Alan’s main therapeutic interests are in the area of educational attainment and working with LGBT+ clients.
 He has is a Trustee of the Queer Notions and Michael Causer Foundation charities that work with LGBT communities on issues around mental health and well-being.

 In this talk Alan will examine how to support clients to work through a blockage in their life.
 It might manifest itself as writer’s block, enduring grief, anxiety, or other presenting issues.
+Sometimes the block is just as it seems, but often it is deeper than it may first appear.
+Clients may get themselves caught in anxiety loops and it is your job to get behind and inside to the underlying causes.
 Using practical tips and examples from his own practice, will explore ways of working with a common and seemingly intractable situation.

 Luigi Sciambarella is a hypnotherapist and graduate of the National College.
 Since 2010, Luigi has been teaching and giving talks on meditation, lucid dreaming and personal development around the world to thousands of people who are interested in exploring the many different facets of mind (conscious, unconscious and everything in-between).
 This has led Luigi to develop a deep understanding of the waking, dreaming and sleeping mind and the phenomena of lucid dreaming, out of body experiences, sleep paralysis, insomnia and the various parasomnias that disturb a good night’s sleep and have debilitating daytime aftereffects.